silnrsi/typetunerweb/web/server/TypeTuner/tunable-fonts/Awami Nastaliq 2.200/README_TT.txt

 %ISODATE%
 =========

-This package contains a TypeTuned version of the Alkalami font.
+This package contains a TypeTuned version of the Awami Nastaliq font.

 The TypeTuner settings file used to generate the enclosed font is included in the package as feat_set_tuned.xml.